 Avoid Triggers

 While everyone is different and may have unique eczema triggers, there are some common culprits that tend to worsen symptoms.
 Many of these are things we come across and use on a daily basis.
-Top airborne allergens include house dust mites, pet fur, pollen, and moulds while common fabric irritants include wool, polyester, nylon, and latex.
+Top airborne allergens include house dust mites, pet fur, pollen, and molds while common fabric irritants include wool, polyester, nylon, and latex.

-Even the weather can lead to flare ups so be sure to protect your skin from extreme temperatures in summer and winter.
+Even the weather can lead to flare-ups so be sure to protect your skin from extreme temperatures in summer and winter.

 Sleep Well